lelodois/custom-websession/README.md

-# Customsession on h2
+# Customsession on redis

-* Disponibilizar um projeto com a sessão do usuário gerenciada fora do tomcat
+* Disponibilizar a sessão do usuário gerenciada fora do tomcat

 ## Arquitetura